 2019 – New Jersey awarded additional stand-alone business licenses (Phase 3)

 Dec 2019 – State passed a resolution to put Question 1 on the Nov 2020 ballot

-Nov 3, 2020 – Voters will vote on Question 1, to legalize recreational marijuana
+Nov 3, 2020 – The state pass Question 1, to legalize recreational marijuana

 Jan 2021 – If passed, the constitutional amendment (recreational marijuana law) will take effect